darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 ### chemistry

 development time
-: The development time the print paper's characteristic curves were measured at, in minutes -- the print-stage counterpart of the film tab's _development time_, and independent of it.
-Only black & white print stocks carry more than one measured development (Kodak Print Film 2302 at 2/3.5/5/7/9 minutes); the slider is greyed out otherwise, and while _scan the film_ is enabled.
+: The print-stage counterpart of the [film tab](#film)'s _development time_, working the same way and set independently of it.
+Only Kodak Print Film 2302 carries more than one measured development (2/3.5/5/7/9 minutes), so the slider is greyed out for every other paper -- and while _scan the film_ is enabled, since there is no print to develop.

 ### filtration